Rex Slinkard: ASL of LA

 In addition to being a prodigious artistic talent, Slinkard was a charismatic teacher.
 (Note: "Rex Slinkard was my mentor, not so much a teacher as a mentor.
 He guided me into the main principles of art, Chinese Sung painting and the Renaissance.
 He was a friend of Bellows, and both he and Bellows were students of Robert Henri.
 Slinkard came back and settled in Southern California and took over the Art Students League.
 He was probably one of the most brilliant teachers at that time.
 He died in 1918, during World War One.
 He was only 31 when he died." — Lawrence Murphy interview with Nick Brigante, 11 September 1975, reprinted in Kirk McDonald, Lawrence Murphy: An Undiscovered Master Painter (2007).)
 But his adherence to teaching the Realist style of the Ashcan School alienated experienced students such as Conrad Buff and Frank Curran, who had already established their own personal styles.
-The League provided a morning life class for women and men, an evening life class for men, with afternoons open for individual work in the studio.
-Slinkard socialized with students outside the school, and their Saturday night pot-luck dinners were held at the League.
+The League provided a morning life class for women and men and an evening life class for men, with afternoons open for individual studio work.
+Slinkard socialized with students outside the school, and attended their Saturday night pot-luck dinners at the League.

 Slinkard became romantically involved with artist's model Jessie Daisy Augsbury, and married her after she became pregnant.
 The wedding took place on February 15, 1912, and their son Robert was born on March 19.
-Slinkard deserted them after less than a year, forcing her to divorce him.
+Slinkard deserted his wife after less than a year, forcing her to divorce him.
 (Note: "The wife of Rex Slinkard, a young artist, who before their marriage was his model and companion in Bohemia, brought suit through Attorney G. H. Harker, for $15,000 damages yesterday against her father- and mother-in-law, charging alientation of his affections. ...
 The young artist closed his studio in Blanchard Hall, the 'Latin Quarter' of Los Angeles, and went away six weeks ago.
 It is rumored among the artists here that he has opened a studio in New York City, but his parents, Mr. and Mrs. William [sic] Slinkard of No. 1437 Wright street, will neither confirm nor deny the report. ...
 Mrs. Slinkard was not received by his parents and did not see her mother-in-law until three weeks ago, when she went to the home to demand her husband's address.
 'When my son's wife complained to me that he had left her without support I informed her that he was not capable of taking care of himself,' the artist's father said last night.
 'I buy his clothes and furnish him with money.
 He's a dreamer and not a money maker.
 I advised her to get a divorce and I furnished her with money for a while on the condition she do so.
 The damage suit is a scheme to force a money settlement out of me, but I will fight it out.' ") The scandal led to his resignation as director of the League in January 1913.
 Sprinchorn succeeded him as director.